Our homemade recipe for iced yerba mate

 Table of Contents

-Originally from South America, yerba mate is traditionally consumed hot in a gourd (see our previous article).
+Originating in South America, yerba mate is traditionally consumed hot in a gourd ( see our previous article ).

 Well, yes!
-We owe the cold brew, now the national drink, to the Paraguayans, who created their own drink and called it Tereré.
+We owe the cold infusion, which has now become the national drink, to the Paraguayans, who created their own drink and called it Tereré.

-Tereré is a traditional drink originating from Paraguay.
-It is an infusion of yerba mate (a leafy plant used to make stimulant drinks) mixed with cold or iced water, often flavored with herbs, fruits, or other ingredients.
+Tereré is a traditional drink originating in Paraguay.
+It is an infusion of yerba mate (a leafy plant used to prepare stimulating drinks) mixed with cold or iced water, often flavored with herbs, fruits, or other ingredients.
 This drink is popular in several South American countries, particularly Paraguay, Argentina, Brazil, and parts of Uruguay.

-The origins of tereré date back to the indigenous Guarani peoples, who inhabited the Paraguay region.
+The origins of tereré can be traced back to the indigenous Guarani people, who inhabited the region of Paraguay.
 The Guarani were among the first to cultivate and consume yerba mate.
-The use of yerba mate dates back centuries in Guarani culture, and it was later adopted by other ethnic groups.
+The use of yerba mate dates back centuries in Guarani culture and was subsequently adopted by other ethnic groups.

 Tereré, like traditional yerba mate infusion, is associated with several health benefits, although some properties may depend on the specific ingredients added to the drink.